A Dietitian's Opinion on Kurbo, the Diet App for Kids

 The app isn’t necessarily designed for weight loss, however I must say it feels like a weight loss app.
 When creating a profile, you have to select a goal.
 For example, one goal option is "Reach a healthier weight", but other choices are not weight related, such as "Eat healthier", "Get stronger & fitter", "Boost my confidence", etc.

 When tracking foods in the app, every food is designated as green light, yellow light, or red light.
-Green light foods include your typical healthy options, such as fruits and vegetables, and according to the app may be eaten at any time.
+Green light foods include your typical healthy options, such as fruits and vegetables, and according to the app, may be eaten at any time.
 On the other hand, foods where daily consumption should be limited, such as desserts and high fat foods, are designated as red light.
 Yellow light foods are described as foods you should be eating, while keeping portion size and daily quantity in mind; their website lists proteins and pasta as examples.
-The app will set limits (depending on the user's profile) regarding how many red light foods that user can consume each day or week.
+The app will set limits regarding how many red light foods that user can consume each day or week.

 Spoiler alert: I hate this app and would never recommend it to anyone.
 However, to be thorough, I do want to discuss some positive aspects of it.